dutchLuck/ihad/README.md

 ihad is released under the MIT license and may be used at your own risk.
 However, unless it provides some specific capability you need then it is probably better to use one of the many industry standard dump utilities.
-For example on OSX or linux you could try one of the following: hexdump, xxd or od.
+For example on OSX or linux you could try one of the following: hexdump, xxd or od (octal dump) and Windows Powershell has format-hex.
 For comparison sake these utilities with the same input file produce; -

 ```